Search programs

 How long does it take to earn an online master's degree in library science?

 Many of the best online master’s in library science programs require between 30 and 40 credit hours to graduate.
-Those hours include core curriculum, electives, internships, and a final thesis or project.
-Most schools develop their master’s plan to be completed within two years for full-time students.
-Some provide accelerated programs, allowing you to complete in one year or 18 months.
+Those credits include core curriculum, electives, internships, and a final thesis or project.
+Most schools design their master’s program to be completed within two years for full-time students.
+Some provide accelerated programs, allowing you to earn your degree in just one year or 18 months.

 The time it takes you to complete those requirements may differ from the time it takes other students.
-Family, work, and social activities may influence your time, extending your time to graduate.
+Family, work, and social activities may extend your time to graduate.
 Online master’s degree programs offer more flexibility than on-campus programs, which can help you meet your graduation goals.

 Is an online master's in library science worth it?

 Earning an online master’s degree in library science offers several advantages.
-According to the BLS, librarians with a master’s degree typically have better job prospects.
-The median annual wage for librarians is also higher for those with advanced degrees.
-Library directors with a master’s degree, for example, earn a salary in the range of $68,589 to $97,513, according to Salary.com.
+Librarians with a master’s degree typically have better job prospects.
+The median annual wage is also higher for those with advanced degrees.

 These programs typically equip graduates with a comprehensive understanding of library science, information organization, and emerging technologies.
 It prepares them for various roles, including digital services librarians, data curators, and information architects.
 Additionally, online master’s programs offer networking opportunities, connecting students with professionals in the field and fostering collaboration.